-Chuck Asmar counsels clients in construction, government contracts and real estate transactional law.
-He represents owners (private and public), developers, general contractors, subcontractors, architects, engineers, sureties, and suppliers and has been involved in a wide variety of large, complex projects, including commercial and governmental office buildings, embassies, public school systems, hospitals, airports, large-scale residential buildings, condominiums, water treatment facilities, utility work, roads, highways and bridges.
+Mr. Asmar counsels clients in construction, government contracts and real estate transactional law.
+He represents owners (private and public), developers, utility providers, general contractors, subcontractors, architects, engineers, sureties, and suppliers and has been involved in a wide variety of large, complex projects, including commercial and governmental office buildings, embassies, public school systems, rail and light rail, hospitals, airports, large-scale residential buildings, condominiums, water treatment facilities, major utility relocation work, roads, highways and bridges.

 Mr. Asmar’s alternative dispute resolution and litigation practice includes construction, government contracts, real estate transactions, suretyship and insurance.
 Mr. Asmar has been lead counsel in multiple complex design, construction, insurance, and surety-related disputes in federal and state courts, state and Federal Boards of Contract Appeals, and in arbitrations and mediations.

-Mr. Asmar serves on the Board of Directors and Executive Committee for the District of Columbia Building Industry Association (DCBIA) and is Co-Chair of DCBIA’s Construction and Development Committee.
+Mr. Asmar serves on the Executive Committee and board of Directors for the District of Columbia Building Industry Association (DCBIA) and was formerly Chair of DCBIA’s Construction and Development Committee.
 He is former Chairman of the Board for the Washington Building Congress (2011).
-He is a member of the American Bar Association’s Forum on the Construction Industry and the MD State Bar Association’s Construction Law Section.
-Mr. Asmar holds a Martindale-Hubbell Preeminent AV rating of 5.0 (for over 10 years), is listed in Chambers and Partners Leading Lawyers as one of the top construction lawyers in the District of Columbia (2008-2016), and is a Washington, DC Super Lawyer in the fields of construction litigation, government contacts and government/cities municipalities (2008-2016).
-He has prepared numerous articles on construction law and lectured for Federal Publication, Inc. and various design and construction related associations.
+He is a Fellow in the American College of Construction Lawyers (2018).
+He is an active member of the American Bar Association’s Forum on the Construction Industry and the MD State Bar Association’s Construction Law Section.
+Mr. Asmar holds a Martindale-Hubbell Preeminent AV rating of 5.0 (for 20 years), is listed in Chambers and Partners Leading Lawyers as one of the top construction lawyers in the District of Columbia (2008-2021), and is a Washington, DC Super Lawyer in the fields of construction litigation, government contacts and government/cities municipalities (2008-2020).
+He has been ranked in Who’s Who Legal: Construction and Best Lawyers since 2016.
+He is also a Charter Fellow of the Construction Lawyers Society of America (CLSA).
+He has prepared numerous articles on construction law and lectured for Federal Publications, Inc. and various design and construction related associations.